certifaction/cli/README.md

 >                  register, sign and certify.
 >--register-only   Do not prepare the document if it is not already
 >                  prepared and return an error instead.
->--hash            String the hash of the document document to sign
+>--hash            String, the hash of the document to sign
 >```